chauvuha/ARCS_Lab_Reports/reports/2023-05-01-final-doc-robot.md

  * Motor driver: https://www.adafruit.com/product/2928
  * ESP32 Feather Board: https://www.adafruit.com/product/3405
  * Charger: https://www.best-microcontroller-projects.com/tp4056.html
 3. Ensure that both the microcontroller and the battery for the motor driver are fully charged using the instructions in the next section.
-While charging the microcontroller, open Arduino on the computer and upload the code from "2023-05-01-final-code-robot.cpp"
+While charging the microcontroller, open Arduino on the computer and upload the code from this [file](https://github.com/chauvuha/ARCS_Lab_Reports/blob/master/reports/2023-05-01-final-code-robot.cpp)
 4. Connect to the access point named "yourAp."
 5. Open your web browser and enter the following URLs: http://192.168.4.1/H to turn the LED on.